Canvas Instructor Guide

 Tips

 • You can export a Canvas quiz to use in Respondus Quiz, a tool which lets you download the quiz as a Word document.
 This feature is particularly helpful if you need to accommodate students who are unable to take an online assessment.
-However, it is only available for Windows computers.
+Please be advised that this tool is only available for Windows computers.

 Add time extensions